The War Room

 Andrew Heathcote.

-Because I know the loneliness of carrying weight you can't fully share with your team, your wife, or your pastor.
+Because I know the loneliness of carrying weight you can't fully share with your team, your spouse, or your pastor.
 I know what it's like to walk out of a secular business programme sharper strategically — but spiritually lonelier.
 Or worse, conflicted.